Hanna-N9/inventorymanagement/README.md

 ## Dependencies in Project
 - colorama: To colorize text
 - texttable: To display structured tables
-- faker: To generate fake data
-- pytest: A testing framework
 - ipdb: A Python debugger

 ## Requirements for Installation